Quick answer

 Nobody tells you about the stuff that adds up quietly.
 Spore testing for your autoclave, sharps containers, medical waste pickup, replacement PPE - these are recurring expenses that eat into your margins if you’re not tracking them.

 Insurance deserves its own mention.
 Tennessee doesn’t explicitly require general liability insurance for tattoo studios at the state level.
 But most commercial landlords will require it before they’ll sign a lease.
 And if a client has a reaction or infection, you’ll wish you had it.
+Before you buy a policy, check out the insurance coverage your Tennessee studio actually needs — most shop owners are missing key coverage they don’t know about.
 Budget $500 to $2,000 per year depending on your coverage level and location.

 If you’re running a multi-artist shop, those $100 per-artist registration fees add up fast.
 A five-artist studio is paying $500 just in artist registrations, plus the $500 studio permit.
 That’s $1,000 in state fees alone before you’ve bought a single needle.